-For Drift Alerts with a known cause, the attribution is displayed.
-In this case, a person has been identified as the cause of the change.
+Clicking on one of these entries expands a detailed view on the right.
+At the top users can see the resource name that links to the Inventory and attribution (if applicable).
+A person can be identified as the cause of the change.
 In many cases, changes may be caused by templates, or even the cloud providers themselves.

 A JSON-based view of the change is displayed.
-By default the JSON view is collapsed to display only the properties that have been changed.
-When it is necessary to view a change in context of the entire resource, the JSON description can be expanded to show the configuration of the whole resource.
+When it is necessary to view a change in context of the entire resource, the full JSON description can be opened to show the configuration of the whole resource.

 The green area indicates the property that has been changed.
 The red bars indicate the specific lines of JSON that have been changed.

 As long as a resource is connected to OpsCompass, it will be scanned, and individual drifts will be stored and viewable later.
-For resources with multiple drifts, users can navigate through Previous/Next views from the Drift Alert Details page.
+For resources with multiple drifts, users can scroll down to the Resource History table.
 The Inventory Resource Page also shows the change history of a specific resource.
 Both of these views can help in troubleshooting or forensic-style investigations.

 Opening the Drift Concerns page reveals which drift concerns are enabled.
 Users with Drift Owner role responsibilities can enable, disable specific drift concerns for the Drift Alerts view, and can create or edit drift concerns.